YES CKUT 2022! KEEP STUDENT RADIO AT MCGILL ALIVE!

 VOTE YES FOR CKUT!

-CKUT-FM a campus radio station located at McGill University, needs a majority YES vote in order to continue existing on the FM dial.
+CKUT-FM 90.3FM needs a majority YES vote in our upcoming existence referendum in order to continue our presence on the FM dial.

 What is this referendum about?